Your team plans your treatment depending on your:

 - personal wishes

-Your first or initial treatment is likely to be a combination of different types of drugs.
-The team caring for may call this treatment chemotherapy or chemo but it includes other types of cancer drugs not just chemotherapy.
+Your first treatment is also called first line treatment.
+It is likely to be a combination of different types of drugs.
+The team caring for may call this treatment chemotherapy or chemo.
+But it includes other types of cancer drugs, not just chemotherapy.
 These work in different ways to kill the myeloma cells.
 They are:

 - targeted drugs (such as thalidomide, lenalidomide, bortezomib, daratumumab)